 The other change was a lot of staff from last year had been dropped and a lot of new faces were introduced.
 However our main favourites were still there and we were able to continue our friendships with them all, we’ve even invited some of them to come visit us here in Northern Ireland if they’d like to come and practice their English for a week or so.

 We did venture out of the hotel a few times.
-On the first Wednesday, we went to the hippy market in Es Canar where we got a caracature drawn of us as a family – picture soon to follow!
-We spent a good amount of time browsing the stalls and it was good to experience however I don’t think I’d rush back as so many stalls were over priced.
+On the first Wednesday, we went to the hippy market in Es Canar where we got a caricature drawn of us as a family!
+We spent a good amount of time browsing the stalls and it was good to experience however I don’t think I’d rush back as so many stalls were overpriced.

 We also took an evening out to go to Ibiza Town and see what it was like in the evenings.
 Unfortunately we missed the parade and a lot of the shows as we ended up going shopping instead.
 However we did go up into the old town a bit and got some lovely photos of the port.

 The next night, Mum, Dad, Rachel and I met José for drinks in Es Canar, this was Mum and Dad’s way of saying thanks for everything over the last few years.
 We went to the bar that he’d taken Rachel and me to over the last 2 years and there was a Robbie Williams tribute act so it was a good laugh singing along and dancing when conversation was avoiding us.
 It was a good night but Mum and Dad dragged us back to the hotel before we could go to the nightclub or anywhere near the beach and so on Wednesday night we went out with him again.